belle2/basf2/svd/doc/dbstore.rst

 Check `ChargeSimulation@CDB <https://cdbweb.sdcc.bnl.gov/Payload?basf2=SVDChargeSimulationCalibrations&perpage=25&>`_ all revisions available in the Conditions Database.
 Revision **4** is used for experiment 0 and 1003.

+.. _svdfudgeposition:

+.. cpp:class:: SVDMCClusterPositionFudgeFactor

+	       Parameter to fudge position reconstruction in simulation, to match resolution measured in data, with sensor-side granularity_:

+	       #. fudge factor: width of the gaussian from which we draw a random number to be added to the reconstructed cluster position, depends on the track incident angle

+Check `MCPositionFudge@CDB <https://cdbweb.sdcc.bnl.gov/Payload?basf2=SVDMCClusterPositionFudgeFactor&perpage=25&>`_ all revisions available in the Conditions Database.
+Revision **5** is used for experiment 0 and 1003.

+.. _svdfudgetime:

+.. cpp:class:: SVDMCClusterTimeFudgeFactor

+	       Parameter to fudge time reconstruction in simulation, to match resolution measured in data, with sensor-side granularity_:

+	       #. fudge factor: width of the gaussian from which we draw a random number to be added to the reconstructed cluster time

+Check `MCTimeFudge@CDB <https://cdbweb.sdcc.bnl.gov/Payload?basf2=SVDMCClusterTimeFudgeFactor&perpage=25&>`_ all revisions available in the Conditions Database.
+Revision **1** is used for experiment 0 and 1003 (no fudge).

 The local calibrations wrappers  :ref:`SVDNoiseCalibrations<svdnoisecal>`, :ref:`SVDPulseShapeCalibrations<svdpulsecal>` and :ref:`SVDFADCMaskedStrips<svdmaskedcal>` are also used in the digitizer.

 Local Calibrations